This page, strawberries for gout, was last reviewed, or updated, on 15 March 2017

 Perhaps the most important, is that strawberries have a high Vitamin C content.
 (Linnaeus could not have known about Vitamin C because it was discovered in the 20th century).

 At least three studies have reported that Vitamin C will reduce uric acid levels or that it is protective against gout.
-In the last study, 500 mg daily would lower uric acid, not by a great deal, but by enough (10-15% of an excess level), to make it a useful aide to reducing uric acid to a level that may cure gout. i.e. below 6.0 mg/dL (0.357 mmol/L).
+In the last study, 500 mg daily would lower uric acid, not by a great deal, but by enough (10-15% of an excess level), to make it a useful aide to reducing uric acid to a level that may cure gout. i.e. below 6.0 mg/dL (0.357 mmol/L) for men, and about 5.5 mg/dL for women.

-And one of the ways to take it in its best forms is that flavonoids accompany Vitamin C. This is not exactly news because many Vitamin C products have added flavonoids from citrus fruits.
+And one of the ways to take it in its best forms is that flavonoids accompany Vitamin C. Strawberries have those flavonoids too -more about this further below.

 And it's always said that Vitamin C is best taken naturally, from foods and juices.
 It's also true that some forms of manufactured Vitamin C are better than others.
 Read more about Gout and Vitamin C here